viverae/librabbitmq-deb/README.md

 # Requirements

-This has been tested on Ubuntu Precise 12.04.3 LTS 64-bit
+This has been tested on Ubuntu Precise 12.04.3 LTS 64-bit.

-# Usage

-It uses your git config to determin the e-mail and name to use in the debian change log.
+It uses your git config to determine the e-mail and name to use in the debian change log.
 This is useful to know who build the package in a more automated way, but I recognize that this may not work for everyone.
 I am open to suggestions on how to make this (or any other parts of) this code better.

 It assumes that you have a debian build environment installed.
 Which can be accomplished